Josh Tols

 Joshua Peter Tols (born 6 October 1989) is an Australian former professional baseball pitcher.

 Tols played college baseball at John Wood Community College and Rockhurst University.
 Undrafted, he then played three seasons of independent baseball in the Pecos League and American Association of Professional Baseball.
 He has played for the Adelaide Bite and Melbourne Aces in the Australian Baseball League, a winter league, for several years.
-He represented Australia at the 2017 World Baseball Classic before signing with the Phillies organisation in 2018.
+He represented Australia at the 2017 World Baseball Classic before signing with the Phillies organization in 2018.

 Early life

 Tols was born in Adelaide, South Australia, to Peter and Debbie Tols.
 He attended Seaton High School in Australia.
 Josh started playing baseball as a junior with the Woodville District Baseball Club where he continued to play while living in Adelaide.